Afische/SpaceShooter/README.md

 To play the game in your browser visit: http://htmlpreview.github.io/?https://github.com/Afische/SpaceShooter/blob/master/index.html

+Controls: Arrow keys to move, space bar or left mouse click to shoot

 ***NOTE you may need to zoom out in your browser to see the full game.
 The game may take a few moments to load.